Why are margins blocked for F&O positions higher than exchange mandated margins?

 - Increase in volatility leading to increase in margins.

-Any position that is hedging the portfolio being exited, leads to increase in margin.
+- Any position that is hedging the portfolio being exited leads to an increase in margin.

 At Zerodha, additional margins are blocked as follows: